New York officials face off with Times Square superheroes

 As of last month, more than 100 performers joined the group, which is backed by the immigrant worker advocacy group La Fuente.

-La Fuente Executive Director Lucia Gomez said the proposed legislation would wrongly privatise public space and would not increase safety.
+La Fuente Executive Director Lucia Gomez said the proposed legislation would wrongly privatize public space and would not increase safety.

 She asked officials to work with performers to find a solution to protect the public and workers' rights.